fogbender/b2b-saaskit/src/content/setup/production.md

 2. Link your GitHub project to Vercel.
 TODO: How?

-1. You might need to change "Primary Frontend Location" in PropelAuth to the new Vercel subdomain.
+1. Note that if your Vercel subdomain ended up being different from the one used in the 2nd step of PropelAuth settings above, make  sure to update "Primary Frontend Location" in PropelAuth to your actual Vercel subdomain

 3. Configure Vercel to use production secrets from Doppler by using the <a href="https://www.doppler.com/integrations/vercel" target="_blank">Vercel integration</a>.
 For additional information, see <a href="https://docs.doppler.com/docs/vercel" target="_blank">https://docs.doppler.com/docs/vercel</a>

 #### Astro

-1. Open `astro.config.mjs` and change `site` to your new url (e.g. `https://hotdog-catering.vercel.app`).
+1. Open `astro.config.mjs` and change `site` to your new url (e.g., `https://hotdog-catering.vercel.app`)

-1. Consider setting `allowRobots` to `false` in `src/pages/robots.txt.ts` if you don't want Google to index your site yet.
+1. Consider setting `allowRobots` to `false` in `src/pages/robots.txt.ts` in case you're not ready for search engines to index your site

-1. Redeploy your project to Vercel for changes to take effect.
+1. Redeploy your project to Vercel for the changes to take effect